 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

-Place an OVEN-SAFE, large, heavy-bottomed pan* over medium-high heat for just a few minutes.
+Preheat Skillet: Place a cast iron skillet* over medium-high heat for just a few minutes.
 To test if it’s hot enough, sprinkle a little water on it.
 If it sizzles, it’s ready.
-(Note: Don’t leave your pan over this high heat for long at all or it will get too hot.
-Mine only took about 1-2 minutes to get to temperature.)

-Now, you’re going to finish cooking your steak in the oven.
-Transfer your oven-safe pan* directly to the preheated oven.
+Finish in Oven: Transfer your oven-safe skillet* directly to the preheated oven.
 Let steaks bake for 5-12 minutes, depending on the thickness of the steaks and how you like them done (medium-rare, medium, etc).
 Insert a digital meat thermometer into the thickest part of the steak to test for doneness near the end of the cooking time.
 You want to remove the steaks about 5 degrees sooner than the optimal finished temp, because they will continue to cook while they rest.
-So, remove the steak at the temperatures listed below for the perfect doneness.
+Remove the steak at the temperatures listed below for the perfect doneness.

 Steak Doneness Temperatures: Remove steaks at these temperatures before resting for the perfect doneness:

-*An oven-safe pan is one that is all metal and does not have rubber or plastic on the handle.
-If you don’t have an oven-safe pan, then preheat a metal sheet pan (with sides) in the oven.
+*What to Use in Place of Cast Iron Skillet: Use an oven-safe pan that is all metal and does not have rubber or plastic on the handle.
+If you don’t have a cast iron pan, then any OVEN-SAFE, large, heavy-bottomed pan will work.
+Or, if you don’t have an oven-safe pan, then preheat a metal sheet pan (with sides) in the oven.
 After the steak has been seared, transfer the steak using tongs to this hot sheet pan to finish in the oven.
 For easy clean up, you may want to cover it with foil.

 Where We Get Our Beef: We get our beef from ButcherBox.
 The beef is grass-fed and curated from trusted farms.
 We highly recommend this service to source healthy meat–like uncured bacon, organic chicken, and wild salmon–and have used it for years ourselves.